 Two, existing users have started using the platform more regularly and consistently.
 Facebook Gaming’s talent acquisitions acted as a magnet for gamers who are always looking for ways to improve their gaming skills.

-More than 800 million people use Facebook Gaming every month to play connected games.
-Out of this, 90 million people are active members of Facebook Gaming Groups.
+More than 230 million people use Facebook Gaming every month to play connected games.
+Together, they are part of over 630 million Facebook Gaming Groups.